 In the sitting room, the phonograph was busy playing one record after another, and all the furniture had been pushed against the wall to create a makeshift dancefloor.
 In the parlor, some of the married women had gathered to gossip and catch up on each other’s lives while in the breakfast room a group of married men were playing poker and smoking cigars.

 Victor Bartlette was already drunk.
 He thought it was funny to go through the crowd and dangle a dried-up ball of mistletoe over the heads of all the couples.
 Most of the couples gladly obliged, but Freddie was annoyed.
 He did not want to kiss his girlfriend Posie Walker.
 He wasn’t even certain he wanted to continue his courtship with her, not since he’d met his brother-in-law James’s younger sister earlier in the night.
 Miss Morris was educated, intriguing and a challenge.
 Posie was pleasant, pretty and easy.
 It was a wonderful dilemma.
-Finally, Freddie kissed Posie in order to make Victor leave them alone then made his way through the crowd.
+Finally, Freddie kissed Posie in order to make Victor leave then made his way through the crowd.

 Tommy was timidly making conversation with Maeve.
 She flushed, not accustomed to flirting.

 Finally, the clock neared midnight.
 A hush came over everyone as they realized they had less than two minutes left.
 Husbands and wives, boyfriends and girlfriends ran to find their partners.
 Someone turned off the phonograph.

 7, 6, 5….